Pratik-Badgujar-22/IPL-Analytics-Live-Simulation-Dashboard-/README.md

 Data stored in PostgreSQL database
 Python script simulates live matche updates
 Power BI connected to dataset for visualization

+Data Flow:
+Collected raw IPL dataset from Kaggle
+Loaded data into PostgreSQL database
+Performed data augmentation and transformation using SQL (table creation, updates, analytical Queries) Simulated real-time match dta using Python integrated with PostgreSQL Applied further data transformation and cleaning Exported processed data to CSV format
+Built an interactiove dashboard using DAX for dynamic inights and visualization

 How To Use:
 Open the .pbix file in Power BI Desktop